kixxauth/enginemill/docs/current/reference/http.md

 __maxRedirects__ - A Number indicating the maximum number of redirects to follow (default: `10`).
 If this number is exceeded the request will eventually fail with "Error: Exceeded maxRedirects".

-__jar__ - If `true`, remember cookies for future use (or define your custom cookie jar; see examples section)

-__strictSSL__ - If `true`, requires SSL certificates be valid. **Note:** to use your own certificate authority, you need to specify an agent that was created with that CA as an option.
+__strictSSL__ - Boolean if `true` the SSL certificate from the server must be valid.

+**Note:** to use your own certificate authority, you need to specify an agent that was created with that CA as an option.

-__timeout__ - Integer containing the number of milliseconds to wait for a request to respond before aborting the request
+__timeout__ - Integer indicating the number of milliseconds to wait for a request to respond before aborting the request.
+If a request times out it will raise an [Error: ETIMEDOUT] Error.

-__localAddress__ - Local interface to bind for network connections.

-__pool__ - A hash object containing the agents for these requests.
-If omitted, the request will use the global pool (which is set to node's default `maxSockets`)

-__pool.maxSockets__ - Integer containing the maximum amount of sockets in the pool.

 ### Class: Request